 Moore, B., Jaglinski, T., Stone, D. S., and Lakes, R. S., "Negative incremental bulk modulus in foams", Philosophical Magazine Letters, 86, 651-659, (2006).

-Negative compressibility may be inferred from the behavior of composites containing inclusions subject to partially constrained phase transformations as presented in negative stiffness page.
-We have not called such materials metamaterials.
+Negative compressibility may be inferred from the behavior of composites containing inclusions subject to partially constrained phase transformations as presented in our negative stiffness page.
+We have not called such materials metamaterials and we have not called them architected materials.